medialab/casanova/README.md

     enricher = casanova.enricher(input_file, resumer)
 ```

-### ThreadSafeResumer
+### IndexedResumer

-`casanova` exports a threadsafe resumer that allows row to be processed concurrently and emitted in a different order.
+`casanova` exports an indexed resumer that allows row to be processed concurrently and emitted in a different order.

 In this precise case, couting the rows is not enough and we need to be smarter.

-One way to proceed is to leverage the index column added by the threadsafe enricher to compute a set of already processed row while reading the output.
+One way to proceed is to leverage the index column added by the indexed enricher to compute a set of already processed row while reading the output.
 Then we can just skip the input rows whose indices are in this set.

 The issue here is that this consumes up to `O(n)` memory, which is prohibitive in some use cases.